 Quite an achievement given all the rain we've been having!

-Our DECEMBER walk takes us to the aptly names Christmas Common in the Chilterns.
+Our DECEMBER walk took us to the aptly names Christmas Common in the Chilterns.
+This

-This is a stunning area of rolling hills, beech woods and red kites.
-It promises
+is a stunning area of rolling hills, beech woods and heath land.
+Red Kites were

 NOVEMBER's walk involved some pretty tough climbs, despite it being in the Cotswolds.